yaskshinib/Lab2/README.md

 # TASK 0: Fork this repo

-Note: If you are in lab, your TA will share a different URL for you to fork from, so that you can make pull requests to that repo during the Task 3 activity during the lab.

-During lab, you should not fork directly from https://github.com/CSC207-2024F-UofT/Lab2.
-If you miss the lab and work on this after, you should use this URL though.
+For this task, you will need to fork this repo at: https://github.com/CSC207-2025S-UofT/Lab2.

 - [ ] Make a fork of this repo and clone a local copy (as you did in Lab 1).
   - **Important**: make sure to uncheck the option to only fork the main branch, as the repo contains two branches you will use later in this lab.

+For you to think: you actually have access to clone the original repo - so why won't we just work on this local copy, why do we need to fork?

 # TASK 1: Your first branch